 Pot roast leg of lamb

-This simple recipe will show you how to cook a pot roast leg of lamb.
-I love eating lamb, and this recipe will give you lamb that falls off the bone after cooking, a little bit like Turkish lamb tandir.
+This simple recipe shows you how to cook a pot roast leg of lamb.
+I love lamb, and this recipe will give you lamb that falls off the bone after cooking, a little bit like Turkish lamb tandir.
 It is so tender and succulent you will want to make this again!

 Cooking leg of lamb slowly